 - At the end of the week, review your journal and look at your eating patterns.
 Decide which habits you want to change.

 Remember, small steps lead to more success in making long-term changes.
 Try not to overwhelm yourself with too many goals.
-It is a good idea to limit your focus to no more than 2 to 3 goals at one time.
+It is a good idea to limit your focus to no more than 2 or 3 goals at one time.

 Also, take a look at the healthy habits you have and be proud of yourself about them.
 Try not to judge your behaviors too harshly.
 It is easy to focus only on your poor habits.
 This can make you feel stressed or give you doubts about trying to change.